Very large set axioms over constructive set theories: Small Large set axioms

 \begin{definition} A set $I$ is \emph{REA-inaccessible} if $I$ is inaccessible and $I\models\mathsf{REA}$. \end{definition}

-The disagreement of the terminology may come from the difference of their set-theoretic and proof-theoretic properties.
-On the one hand, \autoref{Prop:ClassicalSmallLargeSets} shows that inaccessible sets over $\mathsf{ZF}^-$ are exactly of the form $V_\kappa$ for some inaccessible cardinal $\kappa$.
-However, an REA-inaccessible set over $\mathsf{ZF}^-$ is not only of the form $V_\kappa$ for some inaccessible $\kappa$, but also satisfies $\mathsf{REA}$.
-Gitik \cite{Gitik1980} proved that $\mathsf{ZF}$ with no regular cardinal other than $\omega$ is consistent if there is a proper class of strongly compact cardinals, and Gitik's construction can carry over $V_\kappa$ for an inaccessible cardinal $\kappa$ which is a limit of strongly compact cardinals while preserving the inaccessibility of $\kappa$.
-Thus $\mathsf{ZF}$ with the existence of an inaccessible set does not imply there is an REA-inaccessible set.
+The disagreement in the terminology may come from the difference between their set-theoretic and proof-theoretic properties.
+On the one hand, \autoref{Prop:ClassicalSmallLargeSets} shows that inaccessible sets over $\ZFminus$ are exactly of the form $V_\kappa$ for some inaccessible cardinal $\kappa$.
+However, an REA-inaccessible set over $\ZFminus$ is not only of the form $V_\kappa$ for some inaccessible $\kappa$, but also satisfies $\mathsf{REA}$.
+Gitik \cite{Gitik1980} proved that $\ZF$ with no regular cardinal other than $\omega$ is consistent if there is a proper class of strongly compact cardinals, and Gitik's construction can carry over $V_\kappa$ for an inaccessible cardinal $\kappa$ which is a limit of strongly compact cardinals while preserving the inaccessibility of $\kappa$.
+Thus $\ZF$ with the existence of an inaccessible set does not imply there is an REA-inaccessible set.

 On the other hand, \cite{Rathjen2003AFA} showed that the theory $\mathsf{CZF+IEA}$ is equiconsistent with $\mathsf{CZF+REA}$.\footnote{\cite{Rathjen2003AFA} defined inaccessible sets as transitive models of $\CZFminus$ and second-order Strong Collection.
-These two definitions are equivalent since $\mathsf{REA}$ implies Subset Collection.} However, $\mathsf{CZF} + \forall x\exists y(x\in y\land \text{$y$ is REA-inaccessible})$ has a stronger consistency strength than that of $\mathsf{CZF+REA}$.
+These two definitions are equivalent since $\mathsf{REA}$ implies Subset Collection.} However, $\CZF + \forall x\exists y(x\in y\land \text{$y$ is REA-inaccessible})$ has a stronger consistency strength than that of $\mathsf{CZF+REA}$.

-Before finishing this section, let us remark that the consistency strength of small large sets over $\mathsf{CZF}$ is quite weak compared to their counterparts over $\mathsf{ZF}$.
-Readers should refer to \cite{Rathjen1993}, \cite{Rathjen1998} or \cite{Rathjen1999Realm} for additional accounts for the following results:
+Before finishing this section, let us remark that the consistency strength of small large sets over $\CZF$ is quite weak compared to their counterparts over $\ZF$.
+The reader should refer to \cite{Rathjen1993}, \cite{Rathjen1998} or \cite{Rathjen1999Realm} for additional accounts for the following results:

-\begin{theorem}[Rathjen]\pushQED{ } Each pair of theories have an equal consistency strength and proves the same $\Pi^0_2$-sentences. \begin{enumerate} \item $\mathsf{CZF+REA}$ and $\mathsf{KPi}$, the theory $\mathsf{KP}$ with a proper class of admissible ordinals. \item $\mathsf{CZF}+\forall x\exists y (x\in y\land\text{$y$ is REA-inaccessible})$ and $\mathsf{KPI}$, the theory $\mathsf{KP}$ with a proper class of recursively inaccessible ordinals. \qedhere \popQED \end{enumerate} \end{theorem}
+\begin{theorem}[Rathjen]\pushQED{ } Each pair of theories have an equal consistency strength and proves the same $\Pi^0_2$-sentences. \begin{enumerate} \item $\mathsf{CZF+REA}$ and $\mathsf{KPi}$, the theory $\KP$ with a proper class of admissible ordinals. \item $\CZF+\forall x\exists y (x\in y\land\text{$y$ is REA-inaccessible})$ and $\mathsf{KPI}$, the theory $\KP$ with a proper class of recursively inaccessible ordinals. \qedhere \popQED \end{enumerate} \end{theorem}